noamy75/Search-Algorithms/README.md

 # Search-Algorithms
-Currently contains implementation of the BFS search algorithm.
+Currently contains an implementation of the BFS search algorithm.